AppiahBlessed/0x00-python-hello_world/0x0B-python-input_output/README.md

 The list must be saved as a JSON representation in a file named add_item.json If the file doesn’t exist, it should be created
 You don’t need to manage file permissions / exceptions.

+8. Class to JSON
+mandatory
+Score: 0.0% (Checks completed: 0.0%)
+Write a function that returns the dictionary description with simple data structure (list, dictionary, string, integer and boolean) for JSON serialization of an object:

+Prototype: def class_to_json(obj):
+obj is an instance of a Class
+All attributes of the obj Class are serializable: list, dictionary, string, integer and boolean You are not allowed to import any module

+9. Student to JSON
+mandatory
+Score: 0.0% (Checks completed: 0.0%)
+Write a class Student that defines a student by:

+Public instance attributes:
+first_name
+last_name
+age
+Instantiation with first_name, last_name and age: def __init__(self, first_name, last_name, age):
+Public method def to_json(self): that retrieves a dictionary representation of a Student instance (same as 8-class_to_json.py)
+You are not allowed to import any module

+10. Student to JSON with filter mandatory
+Score: 0.0% (Checks completed: 0.0%)
+Write a class Student that defines a student by: (based on 9-student.py)

+Public instance attributes:
+first_name
+last_name
+age
+Instantiation with first_name, last_name and age: def __init__(self, first_name, last_name, age):
+Public method def to_json(self, attrs=None): that retrieves a dictionary representation of a Student instance (same as 8-class_to_json.py):
+If attrs is a list of strings, only attribute names contained in this list must be retrieved.
+Otherwise, all attributes must be retrieved
+You are not allowed to import any module